justinlevi/justinlevi.github.io/_posts/2016-03-06-vagrant-virtualbox-mac.md

 ### Where to start??
 Let's get rid of the vagrant password requirement related to NFS

-Well, first thing, if we want to automatically start up the VM when the system boots, we need to get rid of the password prompt that vagrant gives you when doing a $ `vagrant up`.
+Well, first thing, if we want to automatically start up the VM, when the system boots, we need to get rid of the password prompt that vagrant gives after doing a $ `vagrant up`.
 Doing a bit of googling led me to this info:

 ---
-sudo visudo Type your password, and you're editing the file.
+Run the command `sudo visudo` from a termninal, type your password, and now you're editing the [sudoer file](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/sudoers.5.html).
 You'll want to paste these lines below (depending on whether you are running Vagrant on OS X or Linux.

 As of version 1.7.3, the sudoers file in OS X should have these entries: